Health Safety Measures

 Anyone in either household has a highly contagious virus or respiratory illness

-Regularly sanitizing frequently touched surfaces in the work environment
+Regularly sanitizing frequently touched surfaces within the work environment

-If anyone in either household has a confirmed exposure to covid, develops symptoms or tests positive, all will take immediate action to follow applicable CDC and Rhode Island Department of Health guidelines.
-Guidelines state that:
+If anyone in either household has a confirmed test result for COVID-19 or the flu or develops symptoms, all parties are expected to take immediate action and follow applicable CDC and Rhode Island Department of Health guidelines.